ROCm/device-metrics-exporter/docs/installation/deb-package.md

         sudo modprobe -r amdgpu
         ```

-4. (optional) If you would also like to remove the system prerequisites that were installed:
+3. (Optional) If you would also like to remove the system prerequisites that were installed:

     - Remove Linux header and module packages: